0glabs/0g-da-client/README.md

 ## Overview

 0GDA is a decentralized data availability (DA) service with deep consideration in security, scalability and decentralization.
 It is also the first DA solution with a built-in data storage layer.
-Users interact with ZeroGDA to submit and store their data into [0G Storage](https://github.com/0glabs/0g-storage-client) for later retrieval.
+Users interact with 0G DA Client to submit and store their data into [0G DA Node](https://github.com/0glabs/0g-da-node) for later retrieval.

-To dive deep into the technical details, continue reading [0GDA protocol spec](docs/).
+To dive deep into the technical details, continue reading [0G DA spec](https://docs.0g.ai/0g-doc/docs/0g-da).

 ## Integration